SaidAlvarado/Udacity-DeepRL-Project_2_Continuous_Control/README.md

 #### Rewards

-- Each **yellow** banana collected provides a reward of **+1**.
-- Each **blue** banana collected provides a reward of **-1**.
-- No rewards are provided in a per-time-step basis.
+A reward of **`+0.1`** is provided for each step that the agent's hand is in the goal location.

 #### State Space

-The state space has 37 dimensions and consists of the agent's velocity, as well as ray-based perception of objects in front of the agent.
+The state space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.

 #### Action Space

-The agent has four discrete actions available at it's disposal:
-- **`0`** - move forward.
-- **`1`** - move backward.
-- **`2`** - turn left.
-- **`3`** - turn right.
+Each action is a vector with four numbers, corresponding to torque applicable to two joints.
+Every entry in the action vector should be a number between **`-1`** and **`1`**.

 #### Task Goal

-The agent must learn to select the appropriate action to maximize the amount of yellow bananas it collects in each episode of the task.
-In order to consider the environment solved, the agent must get an average score of +13 over 100 consecutive episodes.
+Such as the goal of the agent is to maintain its position at the target locations for as many time steps as possible..
+In order to consider the environment solved, the agent must get an average score of +30 over 100 consecutive episodes.
+In the case of the environment with 20 agents, the score of an episode is calculated as the average of the scores of all agents.